What Is Lung Cancer?

 |Lung cancer can spread to the other lung, the liver, brain, or bones.

-Lung cancer causes some cells in the lungs to grow out of control.
+Your body is made up of tiny building blocks called cells.
+Normal cells grow when your body needs them, and die when your body doesn't need them.
+Lung cancer starts when cells in the lungs are damaged and grow out of control.
+These cells grow even though your body doesn't need them.
 These cells are called cancer cells.
 Cancer cells grow at a different rate than normal cells.
 Their size and shape are also not normal.
+Over time, enough of them can grow in one area to form a mass or tumor.
 Cancer cells can spread to other areas in the lungs.
 Or, they can travel to other parts of the body.

 Non-small cell lung cancer